msneujink/home-assitant-solax/README.md

 ```

-## Add the following to the configuration.yml
+## Add the following to the Home Assitant configuration.yml
+If you encounter API limitation issues try adjusting the `scan_interval`.

 ```yml
 sensor: